-The nervous system uses several mechanisms to fine-tune axonal connections55.
-During development, such mechanisms include competition for growth factors that induces programmed cell death56, selective axon degeneration of missorted axons^{57-59}, and selective axon retraction to refine axonal projections^{60,61}.
-During regeneration, motor neuron collaterals of rat femoral nerves that incorrectly project to the skin are pruned, whereas projections to the muscle are maintained34, demonstrating that axons regrowing into the wrong tissue can be corrected.
-Yet, in comparison to development, the process of error-correction during axon regeneration, and whether it occurs within the target tissue, is less well-studied.
-Dynamic bouts of axon extension and retraction are common during axon pathfinding in development^{62,63} and in regeneration^{8,9}.
-Similarly, in the pectoral fin, axons displayed probing behaviors during regeneration (Mov 2-3).
+The nervous system uses several mechanisms to fine-tune axonal connections [57].
+During development, such mechanisms include competition for growth factors that induces programmed cell death [58], selective axon degeneration of missorted axons [59-61], and selective axon retraction to refine axonal projections [62,63].
+During regeneration, motor neuron collaterals of rat femoral nerves that incorrectly project to the skin are pruned, whereas projections to the muscle are maintained [34], demonstrating that axons regrowing into the wrong tissue can be corrected.
+Yet, in comparison to development, the process of error-correction during axon regeneration, and whether it occurs within the target tissue, is less well studied.
+Dynamic bouts of axon extension and retraction are common during axon pathfinding in development [64,65] and in regeneration [8,9].
+Similarly, in the pectoral fin, axons displayed probing behaviors during regeneration (S2 and S3 Movies).
 In addition to dynamic probing, we also observed that axons mistargeted to the incorrect muscle are selectively retracted while correctly targeted axons in the same fascicle remain (Fig 3).
 This selective axon retraction of mistargeted axons occurred over large distances (>70 microns, at least half the width of the musculature) and so may be regulated by distinct mechanisms from dynamic growth cone probing.
-Ablation of Schwann cells specifically during axon regeneration revealed an increase in the length of mistargeted axons (Fig 5 D-E), suggesting that Schwann cells may also play a role in axon retraction in addition to organizing axon growth at the plexus.
+Ablation of Schwann cells specifically during axon regeneration revealed an increase in the length of mistargeted axons (Fig 5D and 5E), suggesting that Schwann cells may also play a role in axon retraction in addition to organizing axon growth at the plexus.
+However, as technical limitations preclude us from chemogenetically ablating the entire Schwann cell population, here we do not assess if Schwann cells mediate mistargeted axon retraction.